Phonics at Joy Lane Primary School

 At Joy Lane, we aim to develop confident, fluent and passionate readers and writers from an early stage.
 We follow the government validated systematic synthetic phonics programme (SSP) called ‘Little Wandle: Letters and Sounds Revised’.
 This is a fully comprehensive programme designed to teach children to read, using the skill of decoding and blending sounds together to form words.

 Children are introduced to Phonics in Nursery through rhyming and word games.
-Children then access daily explicit Phonics sessions in Year R and Year 1, with support being provided further through the school if necessary.
+Children then access daily explicit Phonics sessions in Year R and Year 1, with support being provided further through the school if necessary via the Rapid Catch Up programme.
 Little Wandle ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through the school.
 As a result, the children are able to tackle any unfamiliar words as they read.

 Find our full Reception and Year 1 teaching programme overview here to see what your child will learn and when: Programme Overview Reception and Year 1